Pandalfer/Studanova/what to add.md

 A favourite option to note items
 A search bar for notes
 A last edited timestamp on note items
+The notes editor scrollbar to be the shadcn one

 A ... button that opens the context menu

 MAKE LIGHT MODE USABLE

 add a 404 page ( Oops! we could find this page in the textbook )